tfiala/zsh-ghcup/README.md

 a zsh environment on a new system.

 ## Installation
-Use your favorite zsh plugin manager to install this plugin.
+Use your favorite zsh plugin manager to install this plugin (e.g. [zplug](https://github.com/zplug/zplug)).